karissat2/karissat2.github.io/projects/aspire_25.md

 ## Overview
 Aspire-25 was a team-based project that aimed to develop a web application for Spire Hawaii, a Honolulu-based CPA firm.
 Our app transitioned Spire's Fiscal Sustainability Model (FSM) from a complex Excel-based tool into a user-friendly web platform, improving functionality and usability for financial forecasting.

 Depending on one's role in the company, a user can view or edit different types of information.
 For this project, there will only be four different roles: Auditor, Analyst, Executive, and Admin.
+Users can only see financial data once they're logged in to their Google account, as the Admin assigned the user a specific role based on their email.

 <p><strong>Issue:</strong> Financial data is currently being tracked using Excel spreadsheets.
 Spire Hawaii only wants certain roles to be able to view or edit different types of information. </p>
 <p><strong>Solution:</strong> Users can edit or view certain types of information based on their role and hiearchy in the company. </p>